Keyboard shortcuts

 Proposed design

 An L1_ANCHOR system contract is predeployed on L2 that receives an arbitrary bytes32 value from L1 to be saved in its storage.
 The contract is intended to be used for L1->L2 messaging without being tied to any specific format, as long it is encoded as a bytes32 value.
 Validation of this value is left to the rollup contract on L1.
 The exact implementation of the contract is TBD, but EIP-2935 can be used as a reference.
+A messaging system can be implemented on top of this by passing roots and providing proofs of inclusions on the L2.
+Such mechanisms are better discussed in L1 to L2 messaging.

 L1 to L2 messaging